remindmodel/remind/tutorials/1_GettingREMIND.md

 HOW TO INSTALL
 --------------

 To get the REMIND code you need to have git installed and then clone the model from <https://github.com/remindmodel/remind.git>.
-To get a specific release (e.g. 2.1.0) branch you have to type
+To get a specific release (e.g. 2.1.0) please type

 ``` bash
 git clone -b v2.1.0 https://github.com/remindmodel/remind.git